Let's read through this guide to understand better the cost!

 Surprisingly enough, your poster design cost can also be affected by reference.
 It is the same as allowing your designer to go blind and free or letting your project go with measured steps.
 Why do you need to provide or not give a reference?
 One of the reasons is revision.
 Some designers might ask for a higher cost depending on the revision you ask.
 More of it means more money.

 When you are providing references, it can help your designer to work faster and understand your preference better.
-In this case, some references can be based on previous work or preference.
+For example, if you going to request for a logo design, you should find some logo design ideas you prefer.
+However, some references can also be based on previous work or preference.
 Preference also gives a glimmer of ideas on what you want, what you don't want, and what you want to modify, copy, or refine.
 So, you can save extra costs for revision.

 While not all designers ask for some extra cost for a completely new project, it can be a bit frustrating.
 Many chances going with no reference means giving the designer freedom to design the poster.
 They might give you a rundown on how the design will look like, the possible outcome, and update now and then.